-Some p orescriptions must be filled at a specialized pharmacy.
-Specialized pharmacies include: □Pha armacies that supply drugs for home infusion therapy. faci armacies that supply drugs for residents of a long-term care (LTC) facility.
-Usually, a LTC ility (such as a nursing home) has its own pharmacy.
-If you have any difficulty accessing your t D benefits in an LTC facility, please contact Customer Service. ava armacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not tilable in Puerto Rico).
-Except in emergencies, only Native Americans or Alaska Natives have sess to these pharmacies in our network. req spe armacies that dispense drugs that are restricted by the FDA to certain locations or that uire special handling, provider coordination, or education on their use.
-To locate a ecialized pharmacy, look in your Pharmacy Directory (MyUHC.com/CommunityPlan) or call stomer Service.
+□Pharmacies that supply drugs for home infusion therapy. □ Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
+Usually, a LTC facility (such as a nursing home) has its own pharmacy.
+If you have any difficulty accessing you Part D benefits in an LTC facility, please contact Customer Service. our □ Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives has access to these pharmacies in our network. ve □ Pharmacies that dispense drugs that are restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+To locate a